 Mentor: Angela Glading (Pharmacology and Physiology)

-This project would require training in super-resolution (STED) imaging, conventional confocal imaging, and development of an analysis program to quantify protein co-localization.
-Development of FRET/FLIM models of protein-protein interaction: This project will utilize existing FRET probes to investigate protein-protein interaction in live cells coincident with functional measurements of vascular permeability.
+This project would require training in advanced optical imaging, and development of an analysis program to quantify protein co-localization.
 Students will perform transfection, confocal ratio-metric imaging (FRET or FLIM), and permeability measurements on primary endothelial cell cultures.
 At the end of the 10-week research experience, students should be able to perform staining, image acquisition, and contribute to analysis and subsequent creation of 3D models of the vascular tissue.

 Title: Bioluminescence to imaging of tactile sensory perception

 In this project the students will use bioluminescence to study the role of excitatory vs. inhibitory cells in tactile sensory perception.
 At the end of the 10-week research experience, students should be able to perform bioluminescence imaging, headpost implant, and viral injection.

 Title: Robot-assisted strain imaging

 Mentor: Thomas Howard (Electrical and Computer Engineering)

 In this project students will develop perception algorithms for robotically-assisted strain elastography, which uses a robotic arm to capture force and ultrasound measurements that are used to infer the stiffness and structure of underlying tissue.
 Students will use tissue models to evaluate the accuracy and quality of the resulting images and explore different organs such as the liver.
 Students will also learn software development and best practices for robotic systems.
 At the end of the 10-week research experience students should be able to calculate stiffness maps using strain imaging techniques with a robotic manipulator.